 - Antipsychotics to treat the combativeness and hostility present in the early months of an individual's recovery;

 - Stimulants to increase the patient's ability to remain alert.

-The pseudobulbar affect is a neurological condition that produces sudden, involuntary episodes of laughing or crying in many brain injured individuals.
+The pseudobulbar effect is a neurological condition that produces sudden, involuntary episodes of laughing or crying in many brain-injured individuals.
 These symptoms can be mild, causing embarrassment or frustration to loved ones or caretakers, or they can present as seizure-like episodes.
 Because crying is a common symptom, many people suffering from this condition are believed to be depressed.